Eladlev/AutoPrompt/README.md

 You can track the optimization process using W&B dashboard.

 ### Classification
-1. Use the `run_pipeline.py` to run classification jobs.
+ * Use the `run_pipeline.py` to run classification jobs.
-2.

 ### Generation
-1. Use the `run_generation_pipeline.py` to run generation jobs.
+ * Use the `run_generation_pipeline.py` to run generation jobs.
-2.
+ * You need to use two separate config yaml files, one is the same as the classification config, and the other needs to have an empty estimator class.

 ## Tips
 ## License